Morocco with Kids | 15 Top Things To Do And See

 Steps between blue buildings with flower pots.
 The Blue City, Chefchaouen of Morocco is a unique place to visit with kids.

-Exploring the Blue City of Chefchaouen makes for an interesting thing to do with kids.
+Exploring the Blue City of Chefchaouen makes for an interesting thing to do with kids in Morocco.

-It’s a safe and walkable city where families can explore narrow alleys and meet friendly locals, including cats.
-Take a tour to find hidden gems in Chefchaouen.
+It’s a safe and walkable city where families can explore the narrow alleys and meet some of the friendly locals, including cats.
+Take a tour to find some of the hidden gems in Chefchaouen.

 13. Spot Moroccan Wildlife